- Fee assured

 International reputation for colonoscopy and advanced endoscopy.

-Main research interests include: advanced diagnostic and therapeutic endoscopy, quality in endoscopy, endoscopy in IBD, and serrated polyps.
+Main research interests include: advanced diagnostic and therapeutic endoscopy, quality in endoscopy, endoscopy in IBD, and serrated polyps and AI in endoscopy.

 Regular speaker on endoscopy nationally and internationally